Understanding canola root morphology and microbiomes in response to soil phosphorus fertility

 Project Summary

-The objective is to determine how canola root architecture and the root-associated microbiome impact the plant’s ability to forage for phosphorus.
-This research combines field and laboratory experiments to see how soil phosphorus fertility affects canola roots and their microbiome in order to develop strategies for overcoming phosphorus deficiency in canola production.
+This study looked at the root-associated microbiome in soils with low and high levels of phosphorus (P).
+It aimed to determine how canola root architecture and the root-associated microbiome impact the plant’s ability to forage for phosphorus.
+This research combined field and laboratory experiments to see how soil phosphorus fertility affects canola roots and their microbiome in order to develop strategies for overcoming phosphorus deficiency in canola production.